 Are you a part of a group or club that's looking for more volunteer opportunities?
 Haven House offers a variety of options when it comes to giving back.
 The shelter could always use some extra landscaping, maintenance, and other outdoor help.
 There is always a need for children's activities and volunteers as well as groups that can help paint, cook dinner for residents, and help spread the word about Haven House.

 Volunteers under 18 must be accompanied by an adult volunteer or staff member at all times.

 Interested in volunteering as a group?
 Apply here!

 Haven House also has a Court Ordered Community Service program.
-Please read through our requirements carefully and call or email if you have any questions.
+Submit an application to see if you qualify.

 Haven House accepts applications for court ordered Community Service Volunteers with the following guidelines.